poseidon-framework/poseidon-framework.github.io/trident.md

 which will show you context information like -- among others -- the number of individuals in the dataset, their sex distribution, the mean age of the samples (for ancient data) or the mean coverage on the 1240K SNP array in a table. `summarise` depends on complete .janno files and will silently ignore missing information for some statistics.

-You can use the `--raw` option to output the summary table as a simple tab-delimited file.
+You can use the `--raw` option to output the summary table in a simple, tab-delimited layout.

 #### Survey command
-`survey` tries to indicate package completeness for poseidon datasets.
+`survey` tries to indicate package completeness (mostly focused on `.janno` files) for poseidon datasets.

 Running